Azure/azure-sdk-for-go/sdk/storage/azfile/internal/generated/autorest.md

   where: $.parameters.FileLastWriteTime
   transform: >
     $.format = "str";
+- from: swagger-document
+  where: $.parameters.FileChangeTime
+  transform: >
+    $.format = "str";
 ```

 ### Remove pager methods and export various generated methods in directory client